4. Share data

 Data that are uploaded to DORIS receive a DOI (Digital Object Identifier).
 A DOI is a type of PID, which is a unique ID number used as a long-lasting link to web sites, files, documents, and other digital objects.
 A DOI makes it easier to find and cite data.

-If you are using existing data in your own research, you should reference the person(s) who have collected or created the material, just like you reference other researchers’ publications.
+If you're using existing data in your own research, you should reference those who have collected or created the material, just like you reference other researchers’ publications.
 You should also notify SND if you have new publications that are based on data accessed through us.

 Do you want to know more about how to share data through SND?
 Please contact email@example.com, and we’ll respond to your questions.